-No, to increase the sour flavours we need to develop the amount of acids in it.
+No, to increase the sour flavours we need to develop the number of acids in it.
 Salt inhibits the growth of the bacteria so we need to increase the amount of acid and acid producers by using more levain.

 – A higher proof makes sourdough bread more sour

 The more a dough develops, flavour will be imparted through organic acid activity.
-We don’t want a long rise if we want bread to be sour (but, we’ll come on to this in a minute).
+We don’t want a long rise if we want the bread to be sour (but, we’ll come on to this in a minute).

 Push the rise during bulk fermentation and proofing to as long as possible to let the acids develop.